osism/openstack-image-manager/README.md

 of a new image send an email to `support@betacloud.io` with reference to the created pull request.

+After creating a PR, please check the result of the Travis CI and correct any errors identified.

 # License

 Licensed under the Apache License, Version 2.0 (the "License");